40843245/Xml/structure/Appendix 1 -- tags in xml.md

   - version info
   - encoding declaration
   - standalone or not

+> [!IMPORTANT]
+> Observe the format, we can unstrictly say that xml declaration is a special case of XML Processing Instruction
+>
+> although technically, strictly said it is not.

 For more details, see the XML docs -- [Extensible Markup Language (XML) 1.0 (Fifth Edition)](https://www.w3.org/TR/REC-xml/#NT-S)